rajiv256/rajiv256.github.io/_posts/2024-02-24-present-past-and-future-of-dna-computing.md

 ## Seesaw gates

-Qian and Winfree ([2011](#ref-Qian2011-bx)) introduced the design of seesaw gates in the context of boolean logic computation.
+\[[1](#ref-Qian2011-bx)\] introduced the design of seesaw gates in the context of boolean logic computation.
 Each of these gates contain a base strand containing a “recognition” domain flanked on either sides by two toeholds.
 One of these toeholds is free, whereas the other is occupied by an incumbent signal strand.
 Seesaw gates enable catalytic signal transduction.
 The addition of the input displaces this outgoing strand, occupies the recognition domain, and opens up the previously bound toehold.
 A fuel strand then occupies this free toehold displacing the input back into its single-stranded form.
 Here, it is worth noting that each signal strand is designed such that it has a toehold in the middle, surrounding on the either side by recognition domains.
 Each of these recognition domains represent the gate they are returning from and the gate they are impinging upon, respectively.

 [![Figure 1: Seesaw gate
 architecture](images/seesaw_gate.png)](Figure%201)